wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/validate-data-in-r.md

 - `dplyr::glimpse(sq_data)` or `skimr::skim(sq_data)` - Get an overview of the data.
 - `view(sq_data)` - View the entire dataset (not recommended for large datasets).

-Validating the structure of the data is just as important as validating the data.
+Validating the structure of the data is as important as validating the data.
 You might check that the data is correctly imported into R if you observe any anomalies, such as:

 - Unexpected or misspelled column names
 - Unexpected number of rows in the data